 Contents and Use

-The epigraphic material will cover a chronological span from the Archaic Period to the Late Roman Times and will comprise inscriptions of the whole Ancient Greek World organized by both geographical area and chronology, following the method of the corpus of the Inscriptiones Graecae.
+The epigraphic material of GIO covers a chronological span from the Archaic Period to the Late Roman Times and comprises inscriptions of the whole Ancient Greek World organized by both geographical area and chronology, following the method of the corpus of the Inscriptiones Graecae.

-There will be a number of routes to finding a translation.
+There is a number of routes to finding a translation.
 A source reference to one of the standard publications, such as IG, will get you directly to the translation.
-Browsing through a fuller selection of source references will also be available, as well as browsing translations by present location of the inscription, by publication date on GIO, by monument type and inscription type and by date.
+Browsing through a fuller selection of source references is also available, as well as browsing translations by present location of the inscription, by publication date on GIO, by monument type and inscription type and by date.

-Translations are based on the most recent, authoritative original Greek text, the reference to which will be given above the translation.
-Other key textual sources and collections commonly used as references will be listed.
+Translations are based on the most recent, authoritative original Greek text, the reference to which is given above the translation.
+Other key textual sources and collections commonly used as references are also listed.

 IG references are listed first, in chronological order, then SEG references (which are normally used in preference to references to individual books or articles), then other references in chronological order and, in some cases, key historical bibliography is given.

-The translations will be arranged so that, as far as possible, clauses will be allocated the same line numbers as their equivalents in the original Greek text.
+The translations are arranged so that, as far as possible, clauses are allocated the same line numbers as their equivalents in the original Greek text.